-The band, which brought the joy of the unexpected through music and street theater ... [went] marching along little streets for no reason except the loony joy of it.
+The band brought the joy of the unexpected through music and street theater while marching along little streets for no reason except the loony joy of it.
 Music, drums, pageantry, unbidden, unbought.
-A moment of delight and generosity and laughter among humans."
+A moment of delight and generosity and laughter among humans.

 ... clapping or jeering at signs...

-... floats, more bands, police on bicycles, politicians, and a juggler on stilts (who told me, while bending v-e-r-r-r-y low, that he chills in Tel Aviv when traveling in the middle east!).
+... floats, more bands, police on bicycles, politicians, and a juggler on stilts (he told me, while bending v-e-r-r-r-y low, that he chills in Tel Aviv when traveling in the middle east!).

-My friend Vivienne (Vivi), age 9, marched with fellow "Marching Abominables in-training," a group representing four local elementary school bands.
+My friend Vivienne (Vivi), age 9, paraded with the "Marching Abominables In-Training," a group representing four local elementary school bands.

-Sporting her mom's large straw hat (with flowers) and clad in a pink sequined (with faux fur) dress, Vivi's Teva sandals and leopard-framed shades served her well along the sunny one-mile route.
+Sporting her mom's large straw hat (with flowers) and clad in a pink sequined dress (with faux fur), Vivi's Teva sandals and leopard-framed shades served her well along the sunny one-mile route.

-Nothing better follows a glorious afternoon running alongside a parade, meeting friends, and gorging on the sights: human, canine, garden, park, and handiwork — than sacking out from fun fatigue.
+Recipe for a glorious afternoon — running alongside a parade, meeting friends, and gorging on the sights: human, canine, garden, park, and handiwork.
 Y'all, be sure to join the Inman Park Festival next last-weekend-of-April.